 Now, Ronald Brownstein in the Los Angeles Times has written of the State of the Union speech last night.

-The headline of his piece is called is written this way, to still midterm waters.
+The headline of his piece is written this way, to still midterm waters, Bush's agenda is cautious.

-His speech shifts from high concept plans to those easier to deliver on ahead of 2006 elections.
+His speech shifts from high-concept plans to those easier to deliver on ahead of 2006 elections.

-And here's how he opens the story chastened, deferential, modest.
+And here's how he opens the story.

-Modesty was certainly modest.
+It was certainly modest.

-Uh these are totally inaccurate descriptions, as is the description of the speech as cautious.
+These are totally inaccurate descriptions, as is the description of the speech as cautious.

 They don't realize when they've had their head handed to them on a silver platter like happened last night.

-They think Bush was timid, cautious, deferential, reserved, because of course Bush is having a bad, bad, bad, bad year.
+Because, of course, Bush is having a bad, bad, bad, bad year.

 Gas prices are at an all-time high.